 "Ludwig Wittgenstein grew up in a wealthy Austrian industrial family, the youngest of eight children.
 He never married.
 He inherited a fortune but gave it away because the money contaminated his friendships.
 He was proficient in music, mathematics, science, mechanical engineering, aeronautical research, and architecture, but he became a philosopher.
 He taught mathematics in an Austrian public school and philosophy at Cambridge in England, and he worked in a hospital as an orderly.
 He spent two years designing, drawing, and supervising the construction of a mansion for a sister using her inherited money that she did not give away.
 He also served as a military officer in World War I. He studied philosophy with Bertrand Russell at Cambridge, and, according to Russell, Wittgenstein was the most brilliant protégé he ever had, who quickly surpassed anything Russell had to teach."

 Page 607.
 "The Prototractatus copy I read was published by Cornell University Press in 1971 and included three versions of Wittgenstein’s manuscript, one in German and one in English set in type, and an original copy in German in Wittgenstein’s handwriting.
 The English and German typeset versions say the same thing on opposite pages throughout the book.
 This alone may make Prototractatus the most unusual book in history.
-The book contains 200 pages of propositions, or propositions about propositions, half the pages being in German and half in English, not counting the photocopied copy in Wittgenstein's handwritten script, numbered from 1-7 in both German and English.
+The book contains 200 pages of propositions, or propositions about propositions, typeset in both English and German, not counting the photocopied copy in Wittgenstein's handwritten script.

 "Proposition 1 is “The world is all that is the case,” and Proposition 7 is “What we cannot speak about we must pass over in silence."